Constance Swaniker

-Constance Elizabeth Swaniker (born on 30 August, 1973) is a Ghanaian sculptor, educator, and entrepreneur.
+Constance Elizabeth Swaniker (born 30 August 1973) is a Ghanaian sculptor, educator, and entrepreneur.
 She is the founder and CEO of Accent & Arts and also the founder of Design and Technical Institute (DTI) in Accra.

 Early life and education

 Swaniker was born on 30 August 1973 in Accra, Ghana.
 She had parts of her early education in Botswana, Zimbabwe, and The Gambia.
 She later entered the Accra Academy for secondary education, where she obtained her A-Level certificate in 1993.
 Following her secondary education, she enrolled at the Kwame Nkrumah University of Science and Technology to pursue a bachelor of Arts degree in Sculpture, after which she graduated in 1999.

 Career

 While at the university, Swaniker worked as an apprentice specialising in carpentry at Art Deco Ltd. Six months after her graduation from Kwame Nkrumah University of Science and Technology, she founded Accents & Art Ltd a Ghanaian company that produces artistic products with wrought iron, cane and glass, and also incorporates the Design and Technology Institute (DTI).

 Through partnerships with universities such the Kwame Nkrumah University of Science and Technology, Ashesi University, Takoradi Technical University, and Ho Technical University, Accent & Arts has been able to provide internships and contractual apprenticeships to over 600 youths since 2009.

 In March 2016, Swaniker founded and became chief executive officer of the Design and Technical Institute (DTI), an academic institute that is intended to bridge the gap between academia and industry.
 Her dream is to use her story encourage more women enter vocations traditionally set aside for men.